Correlated Bayesian Additive Regression Trees with Gaussian Process for Regression Analysis of Dependent Data: Correlated BART

 \subsection{Dummy Representation}

-Similar to BART, the building block of CBART is the binary regression tree.
-In order to handle the covariance matrix, we propose the concept of dummy representation as follows: \begin{definition}[Dummy representation] where
+Similar to BART, the building block of CBART is the binary tree.
+In order to handle the covariance matrix, we propose the concept of dummy representation for a binary tree as follows: \begin{definition}[Dummy representation] where

 In the matrix $D$, each row contains zeros in all entries except for the one linked to the bottom node to which the observation is mapped.
 For example, the $i^{th}$ row in $D$, $[d_{i1},...,d_{i,j-1},d_{i,j},d_{i,j+1},...,d_{in}]=[0,...,0,1,0,...0]$, demonstrates that the $i^{th}$ observation was mapped to the $j^{th}$ bottom node. \end{definition}